adaptris/interlok-docs-legacy/pages/adapter/adapter-bootstrap.md

 - vm://internalBroker?create=false
 - tcp://<host>:61616

-__Note:__ Sometimes the ActiveMQ broker can take a few seconds to fully startup, therefore connection errors upon immediately launching Interlok may occur.
+__Note:__ Sometimes the ActiveMQ broker can take a few seconds to fully start-up and initialize, therefore connection errors upon immediately launching Interlok may occur.
 Simply wait for the connections to be re-established.

 ### Jetty Component ###